bordonj/epicodus-DrSillyStringzsFactory.Solution/README.md

 - NOTE: _Do not include the curly brackets in your code snippet of appsettings.json_

+  - in order to use a migration, first make sure you download "dotnet ef" tool by running `dotnet tool install --global dotnet-ef --version 3.0.0`
+  - next make sure you are in the `Factory` directory, and run `dotnet ef migrations add Initial`
+    - this will create a new `Migrations` folder in the root of that directory
+  - finally, to apply the migration, run `dotnet ef database update`
+    - this will actually create the database in MySQL so you don't have to manually create it yourself!

-6. In order to see the website in the browser, make sure you've navigated to the `Factory` diretory
+5. In order to see the website in the browser, make sure you've navigated to the `Factory` diretory
   - run the code `$ dotnet run`
-7. View the website by entering `localhost:5000/` in the url of your browser/client
+6. View the website by entering `localhost:5000/` in the url of your browser/client

 ## Bugs